Developer Guide

 - A

-objects can be sorted, and the sorted order is the natural ordering of theirtagName
+Tagobjects can be sorted, and the sorted order is the natural ordering of theirtagName, ignoring case differences.

 ReadOnlyUniqueTagList